dqdinh2403/spring-demo/README.md

 # spring-demo
-## This is my demo project using spring framework
+## Project for learn and demo using Spring framework.

 ##### Project: Maven
 ##### Language: Java 8